Genymobile/scrcpy/README.md

 _⁴For react-native apps in development, `MENU` triggers development menu._
 _⁵Only on Android >= 7._

-Shortcuts with repeated keys are executted by releasing and pressing the key a second time.
+Shortcuts with repeated keys are executed by releasing and pressing the key a second time.
 For example, to execute "Expand settings panel":

  1. Press and keep pressing <kbd>MOD</kbd>.